-Experience how to effectively deal with depression, burnout, anxiety and stress
+Experience how to effectively deal with stress, burnout, anxiety and depression

 Are you one of those men who regularly feels worried, stressed or depressed – and maybe prefers not to admit it?
 Do you get tense thinking about what ‘might’ go wrong at work or in your private life – making you insecure?
 Are the demands of ‘being a man’ taking their toll?
 Do you generally feel tired or fed-up, and have you lost touch with the joy of day-to-day life?